Depression and sleep problems are closely linked, but the direction of the two isn’t always clear.

 Sleep doesn’t just recharge you and prepare you to face another day.
 The right amount of sleep can also benefit your health in a number of ways.
 Still, even though quality sleep is necessary, you can overdo it.

-If you often don’t get the sleep you need, you’ll probably feel tired during the day, and you might notice more serious health effects over time.
+If you often don’t get the sleep you need, you’ll probably feel tired during the day, and you might notice some health effects over time.

-Regularly getting more sleep than you need — sleeping more than 9 or 10 hours most nights — can leave you feeling pretty rotten, too.
+Regularly getting more sleep than you need — sleeping more than 9 or 10 hours most nights — can also leave you feeling less than your best.

 You might feel groggy and disoriented if you oversleep, but you could also notice a low mood or feelings of depression.